AA-Battery/Applied-Machine-Learning/project2.md

 # Logistic Regression - Tensorflow

-The figure below is a histogram of the age feature:
+The figure below is a histogram of the age feature.
+The data is very 'left' heavy, indicating a much higher density of data points with a younger age.

 ![Age Histogram](py_age_hist.png)

-The figure below illustrates the value counts of the wealth feature:
+The figure below illustrates the value counts of the wealth feature.
+As should be expected, the population of data points decreases as wealth increases.

 ![Wealth Feature Value Counts](py_wealth_value_counts.png)